Polygons inscribed in Jordan curves with prescribed edge ratios: Some questions

 \section{Some questions}

 The paper leaves the following problems for further investigation.

 \begin{itemize}

-\item[$1.$] Is it possible to drop the condition of~\Cref{T-1-2} that $J$ has continuously turning tangents in an arc?
-For $n=3$, the problem was resolved affirmatively by Meyerson~\cite{Meyerson-1980}, Kronheimer-Kronheimer~\cite{Kronheimer-Kronheimer-1981} and Nielsen~\cite{Nielsen-1992}.
-One might attempt to approach the Jordan curve $J$ with a sequence of smooth Jordan curves $\{J_m\}$.
-Let $Q_m$ be a neatly polygon inscribed in $J_m$ realizing the prescribed edge ratio.
-The limit of a convergent subsequence of $\{Q_m\}$ is then a neatly polygon $Q$ inscribed in $J$ with sides of lengths $\lambda a_1,\cdots,\lambda a_n$ for some $\lambda \geq 0$.
+\item[$1.$] Does there exist a polygon inscribed in any simple closed curve with any prescribed edge ratio?
+When $J$ is a plane curve and $n=3$, the problem was affirmatively solved by Meyerson~\cite{Meyerson-1980}, Kronheimer-Kronheimer~\cite{Kronheimer-Kronheimer-1981} and Nielsen~\cite{Nielsen-1992}.
+For $n>3$, one might attempt to approach the simple closed curve $J$ with a sequence of smooth curves $\{J^{(m)}\}$.
+Let $Q^{(m)}$ be a polygon inscribed in $J^{(m)}$ realizing the prescribed edge ratio.
+The limit of a convergent subsequence of $\{Q^{(m)}\}$ is then polygon $Q$ inscribed in $J$ with sides of lengths $\mu a_1,\cdots,\mu a_n$ for some $\mu \geq 0$.
 The difficulty is that $Q$ might degenerate in the sense that all of its vertices are at the same point of $J$.

-\item[$2.$] Under what conditions is the required polygon in~\Cref{T-1-2} unique?
-Penner's Theorem~\cite{Penner-1987} (\Cref{T-1-1}) asserts the uniqueness in case that $J$ is a circle.
-In addition, for $C^1$ Jordan curves~\Cref{T-1-6} indicates that generically the solution space consists of finite points.
-On the other hand, if a Jordan curve $J$ includes the union of a circular arc and its center, then $J$ has infinite inscribed triangles similar to a certain shape.
-Apart from circles, we are looking for more Jordan curves so that the uniqueness still holds.
+\item[$2.$] Under what conditions is the required polygon in Theorem~\ref{T-1-2} unique?
+Penner's theorem (Theorem~\ref{T-1-2}) asserts the uniqueness in case that $J$ is a circle.
+Moreover, for $C^1$ curves Theorem~\ref{T-1-6} indicates that generically the solution space is a finite point set.
+On the other hand, if $J$ includes the union of a circular arc and its center, then $J$ has infinite inscribed triangles similar to some given shape.
+Apart from circles, we are looking for more simple closed curves so that the uniqueness still holds.